'Climate of fear' worsens in Burundi | DW | 25.09.2019

 In particular, the ruling party's much-feared youth league, the Imbonerakure, has been accused of taking the place of security forces and carrying out killings, kidnappings, arbitrary arrests and acts of torture and rape against actual or perceived political opponents.
 HRW has described the violence against real or perceived opponents as a "concerted campaign."

-Since the Ministry of Home Affairs approved new political party, the National Congress for Liberty, in February, members say its offices across the country have repeatedly been vandalized since March.
+Since the Ministry of Home Affairs approved the new political party, the National Congress for Liberty, in February, its offices across the country have repeatedly been vandalized since March, members say.

 Read more: Burundian activist: 'What has Nkurunziza done for his people?'

-President Pierre Nkurunziza says he will step down at the next election, but observers say there is a high possibility he will stay on on leader
+President Pierre Nkurunziza says he will step down at the next election, but observers say there is a high possibility he will stay on as leader

 Will 'God-ordained' president stand down?